PawanSirsat/SplitWise/README.md

 ### **1. Clone the Repository**

-Begin by cloning the SpendShare repository to your local machine:
+Begin by cloning the SplitWise repository to your local machine:

 ```bash
 git clone https://github.com/PawanSirsat/SplitWise.git